 Am I being evicted?

-Look up your name on our website fcmcclerk.com under public access case search to see if a case has been filed.
+Look up your name on our public access case search to see if a case has been filed.

-I need to know what my rights are as a tenant.
+What are my rights are as a tenant?

 How much does it cost to file an eviction case?